NotwoJack/EVE-Exploration-Guide/en/EVE-Exploration-Guide.md

 by 十月

 Example: 120 probe strength, 8AU probe size.
-Scan with only 1 probe.
+Scan with only 1 probe. <br>
-After first time scanning, if the signal is…… above 8.6%+, its normally a level II or I signal. between 5-8.5%, its normally a level III signal. between 3-5%, its normally a level IV signal. under 2%, its normally a Sleeper Cache.
+After first time scanning, if the signal is…… <br>
+above 8.6%+, its normally a level II or I signal. <br>
+between 5-8.5%, its normally a level III signal. <br>
+between 3-5%, its normally a level IV signal. <br>
+under 2%, its normally a Sleeper Cache. <br>
 If you get a “two dot” result, then x2.
 If the result is a circle, x4.
 If the result is a sphere and the signal is under 1%, reposition and try again.

-Common signals
+Common signals <br>
 Level III: Ghost Sites, Gas Sites (Two kinds of sites with towers.
-Another kind is Nebula) Level IV: two kinds of Sleeper Caches, one Gas Site (no tower in Lowsec, with Energy Neutralizer Towers in Nullsec), faction shipyards and dens or normal faction Relic Sites
+Another kind is Nebula) <br>
+Level IV: two kinds of Sleeper Caches, one Gas Site (no tower in Lowsec, with Energy Neutralizer Towers in Nullsec), faction shipyards and dens or normal faction Relic Sites <br>
-Level V: Superior Sleeper Cache (or Silent Battleground, only in WH) When you are specialized in exploration, normally you would only scan these three kinds of signals and leave the level I and II signals alone.
+Level V: Superior Sleeper Cache (or Silent Battleground, only in WH) <br>
+When you are specialized in exploration, normally you would only scan these three kinds of signals and leave the level I and II signals alone.
 After you entered a system, you only scan first with 8AU size and clear the results above 8.6% (right click->Ignore), then scan the signals left.
 When you are travelling in Highsec, you could also scan once with 8AU size while warping to checking if there are Ghost Sites or Superior Sleeper Cache.
 With this measure, you could find the Superior Sleeper Cache efficiently.

 **Distinguishing the signals without probing**

-Sleeper Caches are normally more than 6AU away from a planet.
+Sleeper Caches are normally more than 6AU away from a planet. <br>
-Ghost Sites are normally about 5AU away from a planet.
+Ghost Sites are normally about 5AU away from a planet. <br>
-Gas ,Relic and Data Sites are normally in 4AU away from a planet.
+Gas ,Relic and Data Sites are normally in 4AU away from a planet. <br>
 So normally, the signal with higher level has also larger sphere and this sphere dont often include a planet.
 After you have enough experience, you could find the Superior Sleeper Cache at the first moment.
 Another kind of signal, which could be more than 6AU away from a planet, is Wormhole.
-A signal, for example in the following images, which doesnt include a planet and couldnt be covered by the 8AU spheres, has a great chance to be a Superior Sleeper Cache.
+A signal, for example in the following images, which doesnt include a planet and couldnt be covered by the 8AU spheres, has a great chance to be a Superior Sleeper Cache. <br>
 If you find a level IV signal, you could warp to the nearest planet.
 If the distance between you and the planet is less than 4AU, it should be a shipyard.
 If the distance is more than 5AU, its normally a Standard Sleeper Cache.

 ![logo](https://notwojack.github.io/EVE-Exploration-Guide/image/7.6.1-1.png ':size=WIDTHxHEIGHT')

-Up: the size of the Standard Sleeper Cache
+Up: the size of the Standard Sleeper Cache <br>
 Down: Both ways could clear the unneeded results.

 ![logo](https://notwojack.github.io/EVE-Exploration-Guide/image/7.6.1-2.png ':size=WIDTHxHEIGHT')